Computer Science Curriculum

 CS major

 The major begins with foundation courses that present fundamental skills and an introduction to CS problem solving through hands-on experience.
 The foundation and subsequent core courses are intended to span many of the expectations for an undergraduate computer science major curriculum set forth in the ACM/IEEE 2013 guidelines, and advanced courses and electives provide options for depth.
-Several themes appear throughout the major: breadth-first introductory courses; team collaboration (often interdisciplinary) and project-based learning; development of communication skills; thoughtful, structured analysis of ethical and social issues in computing; and undergraduate research, beginning with project-building skills in early courses and continuing through advanced experiences such as the CSCI 390 Senior Capstone Seminar.
+Several themes appear throughout the major: breadth-first introductory courses; team collaboration (often interdisciplinary) and project-based learning; development of communication skills; thoughtful, structured analysis of ethical and social issues in computing; and undergraduate research, beginning with project-building skills in early courses and continuing through more advanced experiences.

 A student arranges for a computer science major by completing an individual plan in consultation with a computer science faculty member or CS program director.